 10.2.9 Once up and running, careful monitoring and control of project activity is required.
 Action is necessary to manage risks, issues, quality and configuration.
 Upon completion the project should be closed in a controlled manner and a post project review must be carried out to confirm the realisation of project benefits.
 An end project report should also be completed including lessons learned.

 Relevant advice and guidance

-	10.3 Construction (or capital works) projects: OGC Achieving Excellence in Construction Guidance
+10.3 Construction (or capital works) projects: Office of Government Commerce (OGC) achieving excellence in construction guidance

 - A Manager's Checklist

 - AE Guide 4 Risk and Value Management

 - AE Guide 5 The Integrated Project Team

 - AE Guide 7 Whole Life Costing and Cost Management